Pepryan/openstack-resource/README.md

 ### Feature
 - Info vCPUs compute
 - List instance on compute with vCPU
-- Move instance
-- Generate plot vCPUs allocation (only listing destination host)
+- Generate plot vCPUs allocation
 - Data will be automated sync with script
 - List all instance with necessary metadata, filtering feature, exporting feature
+- and many more

 ### Tech used
 - Vanilla javascript, HTML, CSS